sutharimanikanta/Finance-Intelligence-assistance-/README.md

 streamlit run app.py
 Streamlit Cloud Deployment

-Push the repository to GitHub.
+Push the repository to GitHub

-Go to Streamlit Cloud.
+Go to Streamlit Cloud

-Create a new application from the repo.
+Create a new app

-Add secrets in the deployment settings:
+Add secrets in deployment settings:

 GROQ_API_KEY = "your_key"
 TAVILY_API_KEY = "your_key"